doccaz/scc-tools/README.md

 This tool searches for the latest versions of packages on SCC.

 It started as a pet project to do a simple package search with the API, but it evolved into a much more complex tool that can analyze supportconfig archives, correlate product versions and repositories, and generate reports on package versions.

 Disclaimer: I'm a SUSE employee.

-Dependencies: this utility depends on urllib3 and pyaml.
-It also uses zypper as a last-resort mechanism to verify versions.

 Usage:
 ```
 # ./vercheck.py [-l|--list-products] -p|--product product id -n|--name <package name> [-s|--short] [-v|--verbose] [-1|--show-unknown] [-2|--show-differences] [-3|--show-uptodate] [-4|--show-unsupported] [-5|--show-suseorphans] [-6|--show-suseptf] [-o|--outputdir] [-d|--supportconfig] [-a|--arch] [-f|--force-refresh] [-V|--version]